-Recalling that completions of ideals are both closed and open, one immediately sees that so are all $U_n$, with $\xa_n=\da-U_n$; moreover $U$ is open and $Y=\cap\xa_n$.
+Recalling that completions of ideals are both closed and open, one immediately sees that so are all $U_n$, and hence $\xa_n=\da-U_n$; moreover $U$ is open and $Y=\cap\xa_n$.
 It is also clear that $Y$ contains $\xa$ and it is natural to ask what is their difference.

 \begin{rmk} The inclusion $\xa\subseteq Y$ can be strict.
 For a simple example, take $D=\Z$ and let $\{\gota_i\}$ be the set of all prime ideals: then $X=\{\pm1\}=\xa\neq Y=\za^*$.

 Moreover, one can have $\rho(\xa)\subsetneq\rho(Y)$ - and hence $\zeta_{\rho(\xa)}(s)<\zeta_{\rho(Y)}(s)$ for every $s>1$.
 The family of ideals $\{\gota_0\}\cup\calj$ used in Lemma \ref{l:prmnc} provides an instance of this phenomenon: putting